azdavis/millet/docs/manual.md

 ### Doc comments

-Related to the "hover" feature, Millet allows defining doc comments on items to be shown on hover.
+Millet allows defining documentation comments on items to be shown on hover.

 Use this comment style: